ContinuumRoboticsLab/opencontinuumrobotics/_drafts/101/2023-01-27-ctcr-cc-model.md

 header:
     teaser: /assets/images/posts/cr_101_ctcr_model_teaser.jpg
 ---

-After making some simplifying assumptions, we will then determine the robot dependent mapping under the constant curvature kinematics framework.
+Today, we are looking at how [concentric tube continuum robots]({% post_url /2022-11-18-ctcr-intro %}) (CTCR) are modelled using the [constant curvature kinematics framework]({% post_url /2022-12-02-cc-kinematics %}).
 We derive the mapping for general CTCR composed of multiple tubes and then discuss the limitations.

 Under the assumption that the robot's shape is composed of